-Corporate Credit Worthiness And Credit Rating – Complete Details
+Corporate Credit Worthiness And Credit Rating – All Details

 Corporate Credit Worthiness And Credit Rating.
 Sitting with a mug of coffee & the topics list for the National Convention, my eyes fell on the topic ‘Corporate Credit Worthiness & Credit Rating’ & I remembered the time, when I was reading in the newspaper about how the stock markets have crashed due to the S&P rating of the Indian Economy as ‘Poor’.
 The thought that how can the rating by any agency could lead to volatility in the market & make it react so sharply was always a big curiosity for me until I came upon this topic & finally decided to do some R&D on it & derive some conclusions out of it.
 Now you can scroll down below and check more details for Corporate Credit Worthiness And Credit Rating